 - dark brown sugar – I personally like dark brown sugar here.
 Dark brown sugar means there is more molasses compared to light brown sugar.
 More molasses means more flavor in these cookies.

-- milled flaxseed – you’ll need to create the flaxseed “egg” by mixing 2 tablespoons of milled flaxseed with 5 tablespoons of water.
+- milled – you’ll need to create the “egg” by mixing 2 tablespoons of milled with 5 tablespoons of water.
 Once that has sat for about 5-10 minutes and gets nice and gel-like in consistency, it’s ready.
 This helps hold the cookies together a bit better than leaving out, and it provides an additional health boost.

-- vanilla extract – all the vanilla!
+- – all the vanilla!

 Vegan Cookie Baking Tips